Hemashree2005/16-bit-Booth-Wallace-Multiplier/README.md

 ## ABSTRACT

-Multiplication is one of the most important arithmetic operations in digital systems and is widely used in applications such as digital signal processing, image processing, machine learning, and microprocessor design.
-The overall performance of these systems largely depends on the speed, area, and reliability of the multiplier unit.

-Conventional multiplier architectures, such as array multipliers, generate and add partial products sequentially, resulting in higher propagation delay and increased hardware complexity.
-To overcome these limitations, this project presents a high-speed and fault-tolerant multiplier based on a hybrid architecture that combines Radix-4 Booth encoding and Wallace tree reduction.

-Radix-4 Booth encoding reduces the number of partial products by recoding the multiplier bits, while the Wallace tree structure compresses these partial products in parallel using carry-save adders.
-This combination significantly reduces the critical path delay and improves multiplication speed.
+Multiplication is a fundamental operation in digital systems, widely used in DSP, image processing, machine learning, and microprocessors.
+This project proposes a high-speed, fault-tolerant multiplier using a hybrid Radix-4 Booth encoder and Wallace tree architecture.
+Booth encoding reduces the number of partial products, while the Wallace tree enables fast parallel reduction using carry-save adders, improving speed and reducing delay.

-To improve reliability, the design incorporates a concurrent error detection and correction mechanism.
-Redundant logic is used to detect faults that may occur during computation, and correction circuitry automatically restores the correct output when an error is detected.

-The complete architecture is implemented in Verilog HDL and verified through simulation and fault-injection testing.
-The results show that the proposed design achieves faster operation and higher reliability compared to conventional multiplier architectures, making it suitable for high-performance and fault-tolerant digital systems.
+To enhance reliability, concurrent error detection and correction is incorporated using redundant logic.
+The design is implemented in Verilog HDL and verified through simulation and fault-injection testing.
+Results demonstrate improved speed, reduced complexity, and enhanced fault tolerance compared to conventional multiplier architectures.

-Simulation results demonstrate that the proposed hybrid Booth–Wallace tree multiplier achieves substantially higher speed and reduced computational complexity while maintaining robust fault resilience.
-The design offers an effective balance between performance and reliability, making it a strong candidate for high-performance and fault-tolerant VLSI systems.

 ---